MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: MESS+: Model Selection with Cost-Optimal Service Level Guarantees

 \textbf{Decision Problem for Each Request.} We aim to minimize the operating cost of every inference request $t$ while complying with our SLA requirement $\alpha$.
 This trade-off is formulated as follows:

-As SLAs come in various configurations, we introduce the parameter $V > 0$ in \eqref{eq:per-request-optimization} that controls the trade-off between the \textit{speed} of achieving cost minimization and constraint satisfaction.
-The effect of $V$ will be further discussed in both theory and experiments in later sections, where we note that constraint satisfaction is theoretically guaranteed for large enough $T$ (see \Cref{sec:performance_analysis}).
+As SLAs come in various configurations, we introduce the parameter $V > 0$ in \eqref{eq:per-request-optimization} that controls the speed at which we reach $\alpha$ and the trade-off between operating cost and time at which we can guarantee constraint (SLA) satisfaction.
+The effect of $V$ will be further discussed in both theory and experiments in later sections.
+In particular, constraint satisfaction is theoretically guaranteed for large enough $T$ (see \Cref{sec:performance_analysis}). \camera{When $V$ is small, the constraint violation decreases faster in $T$, i.e., we achieve the SLA requirement $\alpha$ more quickly, but the cost is higher, and vice versa.
+In practice, we see that a fixed $V$ obtained from coarse tuning works reasonably well across a wide range of benchmarks (see Section~\ref{sec:experiments}).}

 Note that we assume that the user satisfaction is captured immediately after the LLM response is generated.
 In practice, users would be shown a feedback prompt to assess the response quality or request human assistance if the response is unsatisfactory.
 Therefore, in \eqref{eq:queue-update}, we use $s_{m,t}$ to update the virtual queue length to capture the actual constraint satisfaction, but we use $\hat{s}_{m,t}, \forall m$, to solve the per-request optimization problem \eqref{eq:per-request-optimization}.
 We consider the operating cost per request $E_{m,t}$, $\forall m,t$, to be known\footnote{Practically, this can be done by profiling the cost of inference calls before adding a model to the zoo.} once we receive the request and obtain some of its basic information, e.g., number of tokens in the prompt.